Nillerh/Nillerh/README.md

 ---

-- Currently studying MSc in Computer Science at the University of Copenhagen.
+- Currently studying MSc in Computer Science and Enginnering at the Technical University of Denmark
 - My field of specialization is software engineering.
 - While I have an interest in software engineering, I also enjoy IT-security and personal finance.
 - I'm currently working on a personal website and a website for investing tracking with a feature that suggest investments based on prior investments.